WARDILL LAB

 Post-doctoral Researchers

-When we do not have any vacancies and you want to work on a project similar to what you see here on our website, please do contact me.
+We do not have any vacancies but if you want to work on a project similar to what you see here on our website, please do contact me.
 This will normally involve a conversation on what is the project, how and when we can get you funding and when you might like to start with us so we can coordinate the use of equipment.

 PhD Students